AshwikaGhumate/ERPSystem_Product-Management/README.md

 # ERPSystem_Product-Management
+Description : A simplified interface for an ERP(Enterprise Resource Planning) system, designed to manage products and customer orders.

 ## Download & Extract Project Zip File
 1. Navigate to the GitHub Repository by opening the web browser and pasting the given link.